ibm-cloud-docs/power-iaas/faq.md

 - **Uncapped shared**: shared among other clients
 - **Capped shared**: shared, but resources do not expand beyond those that are requested (used mostly for licensing)

+There is a core-to-vCPU ratio of 1:1.
+For shared processors, fractional cores round up to the nearest whole number.
+For example, 1.25 cores equals 2 vCPUs.
 For more information, see [How does shared processor performance compare to dedicated processors](https://www.ibm.com/developerworks/community/wikis/home?lang=en#!/wiki/Power%20Systems/page/How%20does%20Shared%20Processor%20Performance%20Compare%20to%20Dedicated%20Processors){: new_window}{: external} and [Processor pricing](/docs/power-iaas?topic=power-iaas-pricing-virtual-server#pricing-processor).

 |Dedicated processors|
 |:-----------------|